Gum Disease Treatment in Jacksonville, FL

 Gum and Bone Grafting

 When periodontal disease leads to deterioration of your gums and bone, your dentist may recommend a gum or bone grafting procedure to reinforce and support these structures.
-Gum grafting involves taking healthy tissue from another area of your mouth to cover exposed tooth roots and increase gum thickness.
+Gum grafting can involve taking healthy tissue from another area of your mouth or using graft material to cover exposed tooth roots and increase gum thickness.
 For patients experiencing bone loss, we can apply healthy bone material to the bony defects to enhance stability and create a strong foundation for your teeth.

 If you have any questions about the gum disease treatment options available in our Jacksonville, FL. office, please contact us at Airway Dental and More to schedule an appointment.